 Continuing education plays a crucial role in long-term career success in just about any profession.
 Product management is certainly no exception.
 Product managers and leaders need to find ways to keep learning and growing in an ever-evolving product environment.
 The good news is that you don’t have to look very far to uncover an enriching learning opportunity.
-There’s an abundance of books, podcasts, as well as events at your disposal that cover various product management topics.
+There’s an abundance of books, podcasts, and events at your disposal that cover various product management topics.
 Learning on the job or via a professional mentorship offers the chance to grow and gain valuable experience.
 Books, podcasts, conferences, and in-house mentorships are all great channels for building your product management knowledge and expertise.
-45% of product managers even recently reported that they have a Master’s or Doctorate degree.
-But, there is one learning opportunity that signifies the mastering of a topic (and enhances your LinkedIn profile): Product management certifications.
+45% of product managers even recently reported that they have a Master’s or Doctorate.
+But, there is one learning opportunity that signifies mastering a topic (and enhances your LinkedIn profile): Product management certifications.

 Here’s even more good news: There are many product management certifications and courses available today.
 But how do you know which ones are worth your time and money?